A Norumbega Almanac

 Almanac Observations Ephemeris

-Fitted for the
+Fitted for

 State of Maine, U.S.